Online Training: Accommodating Students with Disabilities

 Notetaker Information for Faculty

-Disability Support Services recognizes that the way in which students process information and record notes varies based on ability level.
-If students have been granted a notetaker by the office of Disability Support Services, a sperate notetaker announcement will be included with their accommodation letters.
+The Disability Resource Center (DRC) recognizes that the way in which students process information and record notes varies based on ability level.
+If students have been granted a notetaker by the DRC, a sperate notetaker announcement will be included with their accommodation letters.

 Faculty can either choose to take the notetaker request and ask for a volunteer from the class to fill out the form or pass the notetaker announcement form around the classroom and have those interested sign the form.
 There is no identifying information on the form.

-If faculty members have more than 1 student volunteer, select 1 of the volunteers and ask them to bring the completed form to the Disability Support Services Office (Student Health Building- Suite 212) and we will give them a carbon paper notebook for them to take notes in.
+If faculty members have more than 1 student volunteer, select 1 of the volunteers and ask them to bring the completed form to the Disability Resource Center (Student Health Building- Suite 212) and we will give them a carbon paper notebook for them to take notes in.

-Students recieving the notes can retrieve them in one of three ways:
+Students receiving the notes can retrieve them in one of three ways:

 1) Students can get the notes by directly picking them up from the notetaker.
 If this is the case, faculty should discretely introduce the student to the notetaker after class and allow them to make arrangements as to how and when notes will be delivered.

-3) Students can retrieve notes from the Disability Support Services Office.
-If students elect this option, the notetaker would bring the notes to the office of Disability Support Services (Student Health Building- Suite 212) and the student would be responsible for coming to our office to retrieve their notes.
+3) Students can retrieve notes from the Disability Resource Center.
+If students elect this option, the notetaker would bring the notes to the DRC (Student Health Building- Suite 212) and the student would be responsible for coming to our office to retrieve their notes.